 in its associated topic.

-- Thus, a quiz is not a substitute for reading all of the content in a topic.
+- Thus, a quiz is not a substitute for reading all of the content on a topic.

-- The best way to learn how to apply guidelines and explanations in a various
+- The best way to learn how to apply guidelines and explanations in various

 of an expert in that topic.